 RAGBRAI is quickly coming to a close, and cyclists' will be passing a lot of green pastures on their 51 mile ride on Friday.

-Many riders will be tossing out milkweed balls that help to pollinate the grass which helps produce monarch butterflies.
+Many riders will be tossing out milkweed seedballs that help to pollinate the grass which helps produce monarch butterflies.

 These practices were inspired by one woman after she rode her first RAGBRAI a couple years ago and decided that riders could potentially help save monarchs during the tour.

 "We've given out around 25, 000, we made 50,000 so I'm happy with that progress, says Kelly Guilbeau.
 "Teams are coming with big bags, they're coming back everyday to fill up their bags.
 The support vehicles are coming to support from their cars as they're driving to the meeting towns."